Beth Immanuel is a friendly and welcoming community. Click here to learn what to expect when you visit.

 Beth Immanuel is located in Hudson, Wisconsin, which is on I-94 just across the border from Minnesota and only minutes away from St. Paul.
 For a map and directions, see our location page.

-Beth Immanuel is a synagogue, so you may encounter some things that are unfamiliar at our Sabbath services.
-Don't let that deter you—be adventurous!
-Here are some things that you might experience if you visit our Sabbath service:
+Beth Immanuel is an orthodox Messianic Jewish synagogue, so you may encounter some things that are unfamiliar.
+Don't let that deter you—be adventurous!:

-• A cabinet called an aron kodesh contains our scrolls.
+- A cabinet called an aron kodesh contains our Torah scrolls.

-• Some of the women choose to wear a covering for their hair such as a tichel, hat, hair band, or scarf.
+- Some of the married women choose to wear a covering for their hair such as a tichel, hat, hair band, or scarf.
 Some women choose not to cover their hair at all.

 What should I wear?